-In addition to a choice of over 20 A Level subjects, the enrichment programme and PSHE delivered at Dunottar, gives you an exceptionally well-rounded education.
-The PSHE curriculum integrates topics such as public speaking and managing your finances and features guest speakers talking on a wide variety of relevant subjects.
-Our small A Level class sizes allow for tutorial-style lessons and ensure personalised attention and support throughout the course.
+In addition to a choice of over 20 A-level subjects, the enrichment programme and Learning for Life delivered at Dunottar, gives you an exceptionally well-rounded education.
+The Learning for Life curriculum integrates topics such as public speaking and managing your finances and features guest speakers talking on a wide variety of relevant subjects.
+Our small A-level class sizes allow for tutorial-style lessons and ensure personalised attention and support throughout the course.